Accessibility-Related UW Courses

 DISST 332 – Disability & Society: A Focus on Community and the Outdoors »

-Apply learning from the field of disability studies by making outdoor play and recreation accessible to people with disabilities in partnership with the Outdoors For All Foundation.
-Through service-learning, academic texts, and contemporary media explore: access and barriers to inclusive play and recreation; allyship and social change; and the importance of outdoor play and recreation across the lifespan.
+Community-based, applied learning in disability studies by making outdoor play and recreation accessible to people with disabilities.
+In partnership with the Outdoors For All Foundation and through service-learning, academic texts, and contemporary media explore: access and barriers to inclusive play and recreation; allyship and social change; and the importance of outdoor play and recreation across the lifespan.
 Choice of activities depend on student’s experience with activities offered and our partner’s needs.

 DISST 360 – Redesigning Humanity: Disability in Speculative Fiction »